 EFL - ESL activities and games to teach basic instructions

 This ESL lesson plan teaches beginners how to give basic instructions in English.
 It includes; a lead-in activity, along with some practical ESL classroom activity and game ideas that accommodate low-resource classrooms.
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 Our suggested board work uses colour-coded text to give English teachers an idea of how the interaction might play out in the classroom.
 In this case, elicit as many commands as possible using mime.
 As always, the use of L1 is optional.